 C. Students may not copy, record, or disclose WGU assessment or project material to anyone else.
 This includes copying for personal use and disclosure on websites, blogs, and other social media.

-D. Students may consent to have their capstone work archived for restricted view by other students and alumni.
-They may also use and repurpose their capstone and other performance tasks for use when they graduate as an electronic portfolio in furtherance of the academic or professional careers with care not to violate B and C above.
+E. Students may consent to have their capstone work archived for restricted view by other students and alumni.
+They may also use and repurpose their capstone and other performance tasks for use when they graduate as an electronic portfolio in furtherance of the academic or professional careers, with care not to violate B and C above.

-• Unless directed by WGU to work with other students, all assessments and projects must be the student’s own individual work.
+• Unless directed by official WGU course instructions to work with other students, all assessments and projects must be the student’s own individual work.
+Students are not allowed to engage in unauthorized collaborative efforts with, or obtain assistance from, others at any point in the research, creation, completion, submission, or revision of assessments.

 • Students shall not falsify or deliberately misrepresent information submitted to meet the requirement of any assessment.